 Will our family save money using reusable nappies?

 Yes.
-Parents can spend around £1885 on disposable nappies, nappy sacks and baby wipes during the first two and a half years of a baby’s life.
-The average cost for reusable nappies is £400 – saving you a whopping £1475 or more.
+Parents can spend around £1,806.65 on disposable nappies during the first two and a half years of a baby’s life (based on using 6 nappies a day).
+The average cost of 25 pēpi nappies is £398.75 – saving you a whopping £1,407.90 or more.

 Providing the nappies have been well cared for, you can use them again with future babies, saving even more.
 Nappies that fasten with snaps usually have a longer lifespan than those with hook and loop closures.

 To provide greater savings, we have created Nappy Bundles (containing four nappies).
 Purchasing a nappy bundle saves families 22%.
 This means each nappy costs 11.90 GBP.

 What do you do to give back to the local community?